-Jianrong Lin is a New York based freelance illustrator.
-His work is targeted for editorial and advertising markets.
-Jianrong was born and raised in China.
-He immigrated to the states at the age of 17, and he was determined to become an illustrator.
+Jianrong Lin is a New York-based freelance illustrator whose work is targeted for editorial and advertising markets.
+Born and raised in China, he immigrated to the states at the age of 17, and was determined to become an illustrator.

-Right before graduation, Jianrong landed his first illustration job, couple medical illustrations for Merck Pharmaceutical.
-Soon after that, Merck came back to him with a project to illustrate a series of medical posters for advertising.
-It followed by a storyboard campaign for AT&T’s TV commercial with Grey Advertising.
-These jobs kick-started Jianrong’s illustration career.
+Right before graduation, Jianrong landed his first freelance illustration job working on a couple of medical illustrations for Merck Pharmaceutical.
+Following a successful first project, Jianrong was contacted by Merck again to illustrate a series of medical advertising posters.
+Shortly after this job Jianrong had the honor of beginning work on a storyboard campaign for AT&T’s TV commercial with Grey Advertising – these jobs kick-started Jianrong’s illustration career.

 The first thing I do when I receive an assignment is to carefully go over the brief and the accompanying materials.
 If it’s a story or an article, I underline the main idea and circle the key words.
 I then start researching the subject to get a better grip on the story.
 Communicating with the art director is vital at this stage.
 It’s the best way to understand the client’s expectations for the job.